alexispfp/alexispfp/README.md

   ## 🔭 &nbsp;About Me

-  - 📚 Engineering student at UFRJ
+  - 📚 Tech student at UFRJ

   - 🌱 I'm focused on learning new technologies